Parametric Nonlinearities

 Parametric processes are usually polarization-dependent: the nonlinearity itself is polarization-dependent, and at least in cases with a <$\chi^{(2)}$> nonlinearity also the phase matching because such media exhibit birefringence.

-Processes involving a change of the quantum state of the optical medium are not called parametric.
+Processes involving a change in the quantum state of the optical medium are not called parametric.
 For example, absorption processes can lead to a nonlinear response of non-parametric type.

 Bibliography